wwwwwert/Neuromusic/README.md

    -o models/word2vec.model
 ```

-To evaluate the p-values of the proposed features on the generation results of test.py:
+To evaluate the KL divergence of the proposed features from results of test.py:
 ```
 python evaluate.py \
    -r test_results/results.json \